-Sometimes specifying who is getting your mail merge campaign is just as important as specifying who should NOT get your mail merge campaign…thanks to our new Suppression Lists feature, now you have even more control of exactly who does and doesn’t get your emails.
+Sometimes specifying who is getting your mail merge campaign is just as important as specifying who should NOT get your mail merge Gmail campaign…thanks to our Suppression feature, now you have even more control of exactly who does and doesn’t get your emails.

 Any email address that was part of the chosen campaign will be suppressed, or eliminated from, this current campaign.